ThatCoolCoder/spall/README.md

 When an app is built, files are created in the `build/` directory, which can then be used in a regular server like Apache.

-The `runtime/` dir contains the stuff that runs in the browser.
-It contains multiple files which are written . `build.rs` makes the project rebuild if these are changed.
+The `runtime/` dir of the repo contains the stuff that runs in the browser.
+It contains multiple files which are bundled into the Rust executable and built using a custom import system.
+See inside one of the files to see how to import other files. `build.rs` makes the project rebuild if these are changed.

 #### .spall markup format